nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 It somewhat resembles the instruction decoding tables used in microprocessors — there's some redundancy where 64 codons translate to 20 amino acids, translation starts at a "start" codon and finishes when it reaches a "stop" codon.

-But there's no looping or branching or similar, so how is this like a program?
+But there's no looping or branching or I/O or whatever, so how is this like a program?

-Well, the details of how that gene is expressed can depend on the expression of other genes.
+Well, genes are not expressed equally.
+Genes can be promoted or suppressed at transcription or translation.
+Splicing can be suppressed or altered.
+Genes can promote, suppress or alter other genes.

 If each gene is a statement, the cell's "program" is found in the interaction between those statements.
+And those interactions are extremely complicated, and not yet well catalogued or understood.

 ### Eukaryotes